SkyTemple/skytemple-randomizer/README.rst

 Build
 .....
+Install the required GTK and Adwaita versions.
+Under Windows, use gvsbuild_ in at least version 2024.4.0.

 In addition to normally installing the Python package in dev mode, you also need to make sure you have all submodules checked out.
 After this you need to compile all MO files (localizations) and Blueprint Files to XML UI files.
 To do that: